Fortune Telling Cigarette Cards by Edwards, Ringer and Bigg

 15. By Tea Leaves.

-Commentary: A "Pillar-box" is an old English term for a specific from of letter box or public mail box; once common on the streets, it is now a rarity, as most mail is digital.
+Commentary: A "Pillar-box" is an old English term for a specific form of letter box or public mail box; once common on the streets, it is now a rarity, as most mail is digital.

 There are 6 pictured images and 8 described images on this card, for a total of 14.